 Biological Systems and Engineering (BSE) Division Director Blake Simmons will give a talk entitled Driving the Future: Discovery and Development of Advanced Bioenergy addressing the roadblocks—primarily associated with affordability and scalability—hampering the development of processes for transforming diverse non-food feedstocks into biofuels and bioproducts.
 Simmons, who also serves as Chief Scientific and Technology Officer and Vice President of the Deconstruction Division at the Joint BioEnergy Institute (JBEI), will highlight research efforts underway at JBEI, including recent advances in bioenergy crops, biomass deconstruction, metabolic engineering, and synthetic biology.

-As part of a session on Constructing Plant Microbiomes to Improve Reproducibility of Experiments, co-organized by Trent Northen, a senior scientist in Environmental Genomics and Systems Biology (EGSB), Susannah Tringe, Deputy Director for User Programs and Microbial Systems Group Lead at the Joint Genome Institute (JGI) and an EGSB affiliate, will give a talk entitled Sequence-Based Approaches to Plant Microbiomes.
+As part of a session on Constructing Plant Microbiomes to Improve Reproducibility of Experiments, co-organized by Trent Northen, a senior scientist in Environmental Genomics and Systems Biology (EGSB), Susannah Tringe, Deputy for User Programs at the Joint Genome Institute (JGI) and an EGSB affiliate, will give a talk entitled Sequence-Based Approaches to Plant Microbiomes.
 Tringe will describe model laboratory ecosystems that enable hypothesis-driven investigations of diverse microbial communities in different plant compartments (rhizosphere, endosphere, leaf surfaces) and how their associations with host plants are influenced by the soil, surrounding environment, and host genotype.

 For a complete list of Berkeley Lab speakers, see this media advisory.